-Do you want to stay in a place that offers an abundance of kid-approved stuff like miniature golf (a/k/a "putt putt golf"), souvenir shops, parks and playgrounds, teen-popular beaches, movie theaters, easy biking trails (you get the idea!)?
+Would you like to stay in a town that offers an abundance of kid-approved stuff like miniature golf (a/k/a "putt putt golf"), souvenir shops, parks and playgrounds, teen-popular beaches, movie theaters, easy biking trails (you get the idea!)?

-Consider the towns and villages along Rt.
+Consider these towns and villages along Rt.
 28 on Cape Cod's southern shoreline:

 Important FYI: Cape Cod is family friendly from one end to the other.

-The main reason I've chosen these towns as the "best" for families with kids is because they offer pretty much everything your on-the-go gang could ask for.
+The main reason I've chosen these towns and villages as the "best" for families with kids is because they offer pretty much everything your on-the-go gang could ask for.

-Another factor that makes these towns attractive to vacationing families is that they offer an almost mind-boggling variety of very reasonably priced lodging options.
+Another factor that makes these towns attractive to vacationing families is: they offer an almost mind-boggling variety of very reasonably priced lodging options.

-Whether you prefer a hotel or motel with a pool, a full-service resort with organized kids activities, or a reasonably priced waterfront cottage that's just a short walk to the beach and the ice cream shop - you won't have to look far to find it.
+Whether you prefer a hotel or motel with a pool, a full-service resort with organized kids activities, or a reasonably priced beach cottage within walking or biking distance to everything - you won't have to look far to find it.

-Insider Tip: For those of you who've heard the tales of bumper-to-bumper summer traffic in this part of Cape Cod, let me put your mind at rest.
+Insider Tip: For those of you who've heard the tales of bumper-to-bumper summer traffic in this part of Cape Cod, let me put your mind at ease.